 Bharara, M., 2007.
 Liquid crystal thermography in neuropathic assessment of the diabetic foot.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: